 Vienna Opera for Children.
-Volksoper Wien, Vienna’s most popular opera house, stages many child-friendly performances.
-Certain operas such as Hänsel and Gretel are performed in the run up to Christmas.
-Consider taking your children to see operettas and ballets, such as Cendrillon, an adaptation of Cinderella.
-They are mostly colourful and easy to follow.
-Check the current Volksoper programme to see what’s on.
+Probably the most popular opera house for children is the Volksoper Wien.
+Each season, it stages many child-friendly performances.
+Certain operas such as Hänsel and Gretel and the Ghost of Canterville are among the most regular operas.
+To broaden your choices, consider taking your children to see operettas and ballets because they are mostly colourful and easy to follow.

-Vienna Opera For Children: Marionettes
+4. Vienna Opera For Children: Marionettes